 Once you turn your pitch over to a journalist, you can’t always control what that individual will have to say about your business.
 You can, however, maintain control of the message and your narrative.
 As a startup, you’re starting fresh with your brand voice and your message in your startup press release.
 Keep them consistent regardless of what channel you’re using to share that information.
 Not only will this help control the opinion potential customers develop of your business, but it will also ensure that they have consistent interaction with you no matter how you connect.

 PR is critical for your tech startup–but the timing and the approach you use can make a huge difference in its overall success.
 With these PR tips, you can more easily achieve public relations success and meet your goals.
-We also invite you to utilize Press Farm’s services to boost PR and reach journalists.
+We also invite you to utilize Pressfarm’s services to boost your PR and reach journalists.
+With the right combination of strategies, you can drum up attention for your brand and reel customers in.
+What’s more, with a refined PR approach, you can make a name in the industry and create sustained sales.